 This, my friends, is the first entree recipe I have developed exclusively for my own blog in 9 months, since I started writing my cookbook.

 Why is this so exciting?
 Because 1) I desperately missed the process of creating and immediately sharing my food-joy with you all and 2) I *think* my recipes are going to be even better than they were pre-cookbook.

 Taking on a cookbook baby has made me a better recipe developer, writer and photographer, and I now realize that I am just scratching the surface of all three.
 I am constantly amazed and inspired by the blogs I discover through my culinary Insta-trolling, as well as reminded of what's left to learn (recently I've been drooling over Cashew Kitchen).
 My passion for food photography has skyrocketed, and it now parallels my love for cooking.
 I am giddy to continue my education in both, so that I can help you become better, healthier, happier home-cooks.

 Now, onto one such example....This SKILLET PIZZA CHICKEN.

 I have no idea why I felt suddenly possessed to concoct a variation on this ubiquitous American dish.
 Perhaps it was the forlorn bag of Applegate Mini Pepperoni, or the almost-expired can of tomato paste...or both, or neither?
-Regardless, this turned out to be one of our all-time favorite dinners!
+Regardless, this turned out to be one of my all-time favorite dinners!

 Simmering hallmark pizza spices with my creamy tomato "broth" creates a rich, flavorful sauce that rivals any classic 'za.
 Taking time to sear the chicken tenders is also key.
 Not only does it golden-crustify the chicken; it yields delectable crunchy brown bits, just asking to be scraped up and mixed into the sauce.